 The spokeswoman also confirmed that the EUTELSAT 70B capacity would support both Ku connectivity and live television.
 “We provide satellite capacity over MENA, Europe, Central and South-East Asia to contribute to TSC [Taqnia Space] aero platform to be utilised as a part of Taqnia’s global connectivity package called UON,” she added.

 Yet when asked how the UON service performed in ground testing with the Eutelsat service, I was referred back to Taqnia Space.

-Saudia is a long-time customer of SITAONAIR’s L-band-supported Internet connectivity service (and offers a variety of packages including a free WhatsApp plan, as well as a complimentary 20-minute session on various routes).
+Saudia is a long-time customer of SITAONAIR’s L-band-supported Internet connectivity service.
 Given the fast pace of development on the UON program, it seems logical to assume that SITAONAIR’s standing relationship with Saudia – and its inherent understanding of the carrier’s needs – has greatly helped Taqnia Space on the program.
 And indeed, Taqnia tells PaxEx.aero that its UON service will go live on a pair of A320s shortly.

 If and as Saudia migrates its already-fitted L-band aircraft to the new UON service, with the aid of SITAONAIR, your author is curious if the SwiftBroadband channels used to support connectivity on Saudia’s aircraft will be deployed for other services, either in the cabin or the cockpit.
 And naturally, I wonder if there is a timeline for migrating all L-band cabin connected Saudia aircraft serviced by SITAONAIR to UON.